Big Data Platform

 Click the Check button to verify if your

 connection is successful.

 When you have not installed the database driver (.jar file) necessary to use the database, you see a wizard prompting you to install the relative third-party module.
-Click Download and Install and then close the wizard.For further information about identifying and installing external modules, see the Talend Installation and Upgrade Guide or Talend Cloud Installation Guide or click the How to install a driver link in the wizard.For further information about the Module view, see Displaying the Modules view.
+Click Download and Install and then close the wizard.For further information about identifying and installing external modules, see Installing external modules to Talend Studio or click the How to install a driver link in the wizard.For further information about the Module view, see Displaying the Modules view.